Shōdai Naoya: Promotion to ōzeki

-Later career
+Career since demotion

-In the January 2023 tournament Shodai had a 6–9 record.
-In the March rankings he was demoted to maegashira 1.
+Shōdai completed the January 2023 tournament with a make-koshi 6–9 record.
+As a result, he was demoted in March to maegashira 1.
 This was the first time he had been listed outside the san'yaku ranks since January 2020.

+On the seventh day of the January 2024 tournament, Shōdai at maegashira 4 earned his second kinboshi by defeating yokozuna Terunofuji.
+Shōdai later said that it had felt like a long time since he was on the offensive throughout a match and that his victory did not seem real to him until he saw the audience throwing cushions.
+He tied with Jingaku for seventh longest consecutive tournaments between kinboshi.

 Fighting style

 Shōdai is a yotsu-sumo wrestler who prefers grappling techniques to pushing his opponents.
 His favoured grip on the mawashi or belt is migi-yotsu, a left hand outside, right hand inside position.
 His most common winning kimarite is a straightforward yori-kiri or force out.

+Personal life

+In February 2025, Shōdai revealed that he had been married for three years and was the father of a son born in January 2022.
+By his own admission, he had chosen not to reveal it so that his fans wouldn't associate his underperformance in the ring with his recent marriage.
+Having organized his wedding reception after the 2025 NHK charity tournament in February, he also disclosed that his wife would be wearing the equivalent of 3 billion yen in jewelry.